H-unter/CP1404-Practicals/prac_10/REFLECTION.md

 bother to review my code until after submission.
 Furthermore, making the practical marked out of 4 means you can lose a whole 25% of your grade for an error in only one component of the weekly workshop.
-As it stands, a minor error can disproportionately affect the grade, which seems unfair.
+As it stands, a minor error can disproportionately affect the grade, which is unfair.
 I would fix this so that if a weekly practical had 5 tasks/components, each component would be marked out of 4, making it much more fair for the student.